Paying tribute to Humayun Ahmed and some of his iconic characters

 Like me, millions of readers have become loyal fans of Humayun Ahmed.
 To me, it was always the simplicity that attracted me to his stories.
 He wrote even the most complex things in a simple, down-to-earth fashion that made Humayun Ahmed a favourite among people.

-The man we love to love
+The man we love to love: Baquer Bhai

 By all means, he could have been anyone.
 The token roadside Romeo, the average neighbourhood hoodlum.
-He could have been any other Bangladeshi man dressed in obnoxious shirts, speaking in obnoxious English, living out his no-gooder life at the end-of-alley tea stall.
-From the onset, Baker Bhai could have been the kind of man we would love to hate.
+He could have been any other Bangladeshi man dressed in obnoxious shirts, speaking in obnoxious English, and living out his no-gooder life at the end-of-alley tea stall.
+From the onset, Baquer Bhai could have been the kind of man we would love to hate.
 Except that he wasn't.

-One of Humayun Ahmed's most iconic characters, the story of Baker Bhai was brought to life by an impeccable Asaduzzaman Noor in the early 90s television edition of 'Kothau Kyeo Nei'.
-And while all Humayun Ahmed television serials of that decade enjoyed mass appeal, 'Kothau Kyeo Nei' succeeded not only in generating dedicated viewership, it moved and aggravated audiences to unprecedented levels.
+One of Humayun Ahmed's most iconic characters, the story of Baquer Bhai was brought to life by an impeccable Asaduzzaman Noor in the early '90s television edition of 'Kothao Keo Nei'.
+And while all Humayun Ahmed television serials of that decade enjoyed mass appeal, 'Kothao Keo Nei' succeeded not only in generating dedicated viewership, it moved and aggravated audiences to unprecedented levels.

 Himu: The colour yellow

 If colours could speak, yellow would be the loudest voice in modern Bangladeshi literature.